WVSU-University Disaster Risk Reduction and Management Center

 • Mariners of small seacrafts, including all types of motorbancas, are advised not to venture out to sea under these conditions, especially if inexperienced of operating ill-equipped vessels.

-Up to moderate seas over the following coastal waters:
+Up to moderate to rough seas over the following coastal waters:

 TRACK AND INTENSITY OUTLOOK

-• It must be emphasized that heavy rainfall, severe winds, and storm surge may still be experienced in localities outside the landfall point and the forecast confidence cone.
+• It must be emphasized that heavy rainfall and severe winds may still be experienced in localities outside the landfall point and the forecast confidence cone.
 Refer to “Other Hazards affecting Land Areas” for more details.
 Furthermore, the track may still shift within the limit of the forecast confidence cone.

 Considering these developments, the public and disaster risk reduction and management offices concerned are advised to take all necessary measures to protect life and property.
 Persons living in areas identified to be highly or very highly susceptible to these hazards are advised to follow evacuation and other instructions from local officials.
 For heavy rainfall warnings, thunderstorm/rainfall advisories, and other severe weather information specific to your area, please monitor products issued by your local PAGASA Regional Services Division.